 (1) a resident of Massachusetts, as defined in 130 CMR 503.002: Residence Requirements;

-(2) younger than 19 years old;
+(2) younger than 19 years of age;

 (3) not otherwise eligible for any other MassHealth coverage type, other than MassHealth Limited.
-Children who are otherwise eligible and who are not receiving MassHealth coverage as a result of not complying with administrative requirements of MassHealth are not eligible for CMSP.
-Children who lose eligibility for MassHealth Family Assistance as a result of nonpayment of premiums or as a result of not enrolling in employer-sponsored health insurance through Premium Assistance are not eligible for CMSP; and
+Children who are otherwise eligible, and who are not receiving MassHealth coverage as a result of not complying with administrative requirements of MassHealth, are not eligible for CMSP.
+Children who lose eligibility for MassHealth Family Assistance as a result of nonpayment of premiums, or as a result of not enrolling in employer-sponsored health insurance through Premium Assistance, are not eligible for CMSP; and

 (4) uninsured.
-An applicant or member is uninsured if he or she
+An applicant or member is uninsured if they

-(a) does not have insurance that provides physician and hospital health-care coverage;
+(a) do not have insurance that provides physician and hospital healthcare coverage;

-(b) has insurance that is in an exclusion period; or
+(b) have insurance that is in an exclusion period; or

 (c) had insurance that has expired or has been terminated.